 They'd made such a big hit at the Gatineau that they were invited back on September 7 for another week.
 The ad said that they were then off to Hollywood to "fill a movie contract".
 However, they never seem to have made any movies at this time.

-I'm assuming it happened at this point (although it was never reported in any papers): Gus Simons left the group.
+I'm assuming it happened at the beginning of 1952 (although it was never reported in any papers): Gus Simons left the group.
 My feeling is that his leaving was health-related (he'd die in July 1955, at the age of 57).
 His replacement, the new "Dusk", was Mack Smith.
 The only mention of Gus' departure was in the August 30, 1952 New York Age: "Gus Simon [sic] is no longer with Day, Dawn and Dusk trio - and after years, too."
 By April 1952, Mack Smith was in photos of the group, but there had to have been a long period of rehearsals until he was up to speed with this unique aggregation.
-That's why I picked late 1951: I couldn't find any appearances for them during that period.
 As far as I can tell, this was the only replacement in the 25-year history of the group.